 The Memorial is developing a detailed proposal to submit to the Federal Government for funding for this project, and is also developing a Precinct Masterplan to create a vision that will guide the Memorial for the next 50 years.

-The Memorial is currently seeking feedback on five project themes in order to help shape the Federal Government submission and the Precinct Masterplan.
+During August and September 2018 the Memorial sought feedback on five project themes in order to help shape the Federal Government submission and the Precinct Masterplan.